genestation/genestation/README.md

 # genestation
-The app and web site starter kit
+The app and web zygote